-In this new exhibit in our Welcome Center Gallery, view displays from two schools of ikebana courtesy of the Ikebana International Pittsburgh Chapter.
+In this new exhibit in our Welcome Center Gallery, view displays from five schools of Ikebana courtesy of the Ikebana International Pittsburgh Chapter.

-For our new showcase of ikebana, the Japanese art of flower arrangement, the Ikebana International Pittsburgh Chapter is sharing floral arrangements from two schools of ikebana: Keika-Kazan and Sogetsu School.
-Explore these delicate arrangements as they adorn our gorgeous Welcome Center with beauty, grace and tranquility.
+For our new showcase of Ikebana, the Japanese art of flower arrangement, the Ikebana International Pittsburgh Chapter is sharing floral arrangements from five schools of Ikebana: Ichiyo, Ikenobo, Keika-Kazan, Ohara and Sogetsu School.
+Explore these delicate arrangements as they adorn our Welcome Center with beauty, grace and tranquility.

 Photos © Phil Johnson II